Looking for financial assistance?

 Shelley & Phil Schermer Endowment Scholarship – Phil and Shelley (Henze) Schermer both graduated from the University of Washington's School of Drama.
 Phil's MA in Scenery, Lighting Design and Technical Direction and Shelley's BA in Drama led them both to work in the professional theatre community of Seattle.
 Shelley was hired by ACT and the Seattle Rep as a scenic artist and prop master.
 Phil was hired at the University as the School of Drama's Theatre Production Supervisor where he oversaw the School's scenery shop, student workers, and technical staff.
 Years later Phil worked as the Technical Director of ACT and eventually became the Producing Director.
 After Phil's untimely death in 1997, Shelley has continued as a valued member of the Seattle theatre arts community.
 This award provides financial assistance to undergraduate or graduate students who are studying technical theatre, scenic or lighting design, or sound design.
 Selection for the undergraduate scholarship will be determined by demonstrated aptitude for success in theatre design and/or technical theater.
 Graduate students who receive this award must participate in an internship with one of the professional theater companies in Seattle.

 School of Drama Scholarship – In 1962, when Greg Falls was Director of the School of Drama, he felt it necessary to establish a School of Drama Scholarship.
 Many, many alumni have and continue to support this fund.
 This scholarship is awarded to students on the basis of merit and leadership within the School of Drama.
 This scholarship is typically given to undergraduate students, but can be awarded to graduate students as well.
-To be eligible, students must be in residence on the Seattle campus for the quarter they will be receiving the award.
+To be eligible, students must be attending classes on the Seattle campus for the quarter they will be receiving the award.